 Due to the increased geographical area that our membership covers, our name was changed to the North Essex Astronomical Society in 2000.
 The use of an observatory and dark site makes our society somewhat unique and our members enjoy use of the site and its facilities.

 We hold a public meeting once a month with a guest speaker.
 The subjects at meetings range from cosmology, planetary science, and life on other worlds, to astrophotography and more.
 You can find out more information on our Events page.

-Since 2010 the Society has been actively engaged with public observing and we run monthly stargazing events (and solar observing in the summer) at Great Notley Country Park and Abberton Reservoir, details of which can be found on the Events page.
+Since 2010 the Society has been actively engaged with public observing and we run monthly stargazing events at Great Notley Country Park (and at other locations on request).
+In the summer we attend various fetes with our solar telescopes.
+Details of all these can be found on the Events page.